scinote-eln/scinote-api-docs/source/includes/_tasks.md

-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve experiment from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve experiment from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from INCLUDES | if set to `comments`, task comments are also included

 ## Get Task